ecrucru/anticrux/README.md

 	- Engine: new UCI-compatible chess engine based on Node.js
 	- Library: the method AntiCrux.prototype.getMoveAI doesn't return NULL anymore but AntiCrux.constants.move.none
 	- Library: scripts for Linux
-	- ELO: new tool to create games between computers
+	- ELO: new tool to create games between computers and to estimate ELO rankings
 	- Library: deactivable move "en passant"
 	- Library: support for the halfmove clock
 	- Library: new method AntiCrux.prototype.updateHalfMoveClock